 A good architectural design is not just a matter of efficiency, but beauty as well.
 If executed properly, the design of a building will do everything it is supposed to do in addition to taking the breath away from the audience.
-Today, I want to look at four football stadiums that do just that.
+Boxing rings, such as those where the Anthony Joshua vs Ruiz betting is welcomed, have an architectural design of their own that it meant to attract all viewers to one thing only – what’s happening within the ring.
+Lets look at four football stadiums and see how they do.

 The Sapporo Dome